 N.B: Just a quick reminder that you should always work alongside your primary healthcare provider if you struggle with a thyroid condition!

-What does the research say about ashwagandha for hair growth?
+What does the research say about ashwagandha and hair loss/hair growth?

 - Hair volume & fullness